 The information above relates solely to fair use copyright policy in the UK.

 Still confused by copyright?
-Our 'How does copyright affect my business?' workshop will tell you all you need to know to give you the full picture of copyright law in the UK and how it can impact on setting up and running a business.
+Our Introduction to copyright for business? workshop will tell you all you need to know to give you the full picture of copyright law in the UK and how it can impact on setting up and running a business.